BertDepoorter/fewtrax/README.md

 ## Building documentation

 The source code uses NumPy-style docstrings throughout.
-The steps below set up a Sphinx-based site and deploy it to **GitHub Pages**.
+You can build the documentation locally or consult [https://bertdepoorter.github.io/fewtrax/](https://bertdepoorter.github.io/fewtrax/)

-### 1. Install Sphinx and extensions
+### Building local docs with Sphinx
-If you install with the tag `[docs]`, these packages are included.
+If you install with the tag `[docs]`, these packages are included and the following command is obsolete.
 ```bash
 pip install sphinx sphinx-autodoc-typehints sphinx-rtd-theme myst-parser
 ```

-### 5. Build locally
+Now build the docs:
 ```bash
 cd docs
 make html
 open build/html/index.html
 ```

-### Deployed via Github pages
-The docs are available at `https://bertdepoorter.github.io/fewtrax/`.

 ### Alternative: ReadTheDocs